Home » FAITH LIFE » Bible Study » She Reads Truth Bible | A Review

 I chose the She Read Truth Bible because it contains a key verse for each book, it has a reading plan for each book of the Bible as well as for the year, it is not weighed down with commentary but does include devotionals, and it is available in a single column format.

 First, beautifully scripted verses begin each book of the Bible.
 These verses highlight the key theme of each book.
 They not only make wonderful page dividers but great memory verses as well.
-While the calligraphy may not include the entire verse – and never includes the reference for reasons that elude me – a table in the back of the Bible has these verses in their entirely listed in one handy place.
+While the calligraphy may not include the entire verse – and never includes the reference for reasons that elude me – a table in the back of the Bible has these verses included, entirely listed in one handy place.

 Second, each book includes a reading plan.
 At the beginning of each book are a timeline, a little background, and a summary statement of the message and purpose of the book.
 Just beyond the timeline is a plan with five days per week of readings to guide the reader in understanding each book better.